elierotenberg/directus-typescript-gen/README.md

 npx directus-typescript-gen --host http://localhost:8055 --email admin@example.com --password <...> --typeName MyCollections --directusTypeName DirectusCollections --outFile my-collections.d.ts
 ```

+When using Two-factor Authentication, you can use a Static Token instead of a password and pass the `--passwordIsStaticToken=true` flag.

 The generated file will look somewhat like:

 ```ts